FoE-Budha/foe-helper-docs/en/module/members/eras.md

 Displays the number of members per era, total points, and treasury resources by era.

 ![Era Summary](./.images/menu-era.png)

+Era summary displays following:

+- Number of Guild Members in Era
+- Treasury Goods stocks summarized ammount
+- Points sumarized for that era

 Expanding to detailed overview displays which players are in specific era, and amount of each goods in treasury for that era.
 That can be achieved by:
 1. Clicking the chevron for detailed view for specific era.